Not Quite Write Prize Frequently Asked Questions

 Note that access to the competition entry form is restricted to ticket holders for the current round.

-The Not Quite Write Community is an exclusive online space for members to share work, give and receive feedback on their writing, and chat with other Not-Quite-Writers.
+The Not Quite Write Community is an exclusive online forum for members to share work, give and receive feedback on their writing, and chat with other entrants.

 Current ticket holders also have access to the Community archive from previous rounds.